home-assistant/home-assistant.io/source/_docs/installation/freenas.markdown

 You can also restart the jail to ensure that Home Assistant starts on boot.

 <p class='note'>
 USB Z-wave sticks may give `dmesg` warnings similar to "data interface 1, has no CM over data, has no break".
-This doesn't impact the function of the Z-wave stick in Hass.
+This doesn't impact the function of the Z-Wave stick in Home Assistant.
 Just make sure the proper `/dev/cu*` is used in the Home Assistant `configuration.yaml` file.
 </p>